 Getting Started

-You can start by contacting me at drjlavender@gmail.com at 212-866-0461.
-In a brief phone conversation, I will gather basic information about the nature of your situation.
-Any practical concerns or preferences you may have can be addressed at this time.
+In a brief phone conversation, I will gather basic information about your situation.
+Any practical concerns you have can be addressed at this time.
 All information will be confidential and in accordance with state and federal regulations governing mental health care.

 While I have treated a wide range of problems, I may recommend that you need specialized help for certain types of difficulties such as more serious drug/alcohol, legal issues, immediate high risk or violent behavior.

-In order to make sure that you have the financial/insurance support to start and continue treatment, clarify in advance what type of mental health benefits your insurance offers for psychotherapy treatment.
 Insurance companies have complicated procedures that change without notice so you should document every contact you have with your insurance providers.
 This will help you to protect your ongoing treatment.
 It is federal law (Parity Law) that your insurance company cannot charge you a different copayment for behavioral health treatment, nor limit the number of sessions, if they meet the criteria for medical necessity.

 1. Call your insurance company customer phone number on the back of your insurance card.
 Tell them you need to know the details of your mental health coverage.